Elise Zipkin: Research

 Zipkin’s research aims to understand, predict, and protect biodiversity in a changing world.
 The statistical models developed by Zipkin and her team have been used to reveal factors contributing to monarch butterfly declines, the cascading effects of amphibian die-offs from the fungal pathogen Batrachochytrium dendrobatidis, and the role that wildlife conservation can play in reversing declines of endangered species.
 She has contributed to the open science movement by publishing reproducible software code for her projects since 2014, and by sharing the process of transparency with other scientists.

 Awards

 Zipkin was named an Early Career Fellow by the Ecological Society of America in 2017 for “outstanding contributions to the fields of applied ecology and conservation biology through her work developing hierarchical statistical models to assess the trajectories, dynamics, and optimal management of wildlife populations and communities”.
 In 2022, she was awarded a fellowship from the Fulbright Program to work with colleagues at Tel Aviv University to build statistical modeling capacity in the biological sciences in Israel.
 Zipkin received the International Recognition of Professional Excellence Prize from the International Ecology Institute in 2023, with the awards jury stating: "She has substantially contributed to new analytical frameworks for quantifying organism abundance in time and space, measuring community diversity, and improving how ecologists combine information to create models for the management of threatened and harvested species.”
+In 2024, Zipkin was appointed a Red Cedar Distinguished Professor at Michigan State University, one of the university’s highest faculty honors recognizing outstanding research and scholarly achievement.